bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 Excess stiffness and weakness across the pelvis can leave an individual vulnerable to pulling or straining a joint or muscle, as they are less able to time the contraction of their muscles correctly for the movements, resulting in a strain/sprain type injury.
 Typically, the more demanding the movement on a poorly stabilised pelvis and lower back, the more likely a strain would be.
 E.g. lifting shopping bags out of the car, reaching to pick up an item from the floor.

 ![](/images/pelvic-force-diagram.png)

-This problem at the pelvis is called: ‘Pelvic Stability Dysfunction’.
-It can occur:
+**This problem at the pelvis is called: ‘Pelvic Stability Dysfunction’.
+It can occur:**

 * After lower back or pelvic injury.
 * During or after pregnancy.
 Without specific strengthening / rehabilitation exercises after pregnancy Pelvic Stability Dysfunction to a greater or lesser degree is very common.
 * Due to repetitive manual tasks - creating asymmetry in strength from left to right side or torsion across the pelvis.
 * Reduced activity / increased sitting time - resulting in reduced muscular / core strength e.g. seated desk work.
 * Increased activity that places excess demand on a pelvis which is already having problems with pelvic stability or is unable to meet the demand placed upon it by the activity.
 E.g. a) impact related exercise - running, HITT classes b) resistance training with too much weight or incorrect technique- squatting, kettlebells, deadlifts.

+**Examples of injury/pain which can be related to underlying Pelvic Stability Dysfunction include:**

+Acute Lower back Pain - Lumbar facet joint sprain or lumbar musculature strain

+Chronic Lower Back Pain - repetitive overload / accumulative strain on the strucutures at the lower back - discs, facet joints, muscles.

+Sacro-iliac joint pain

+Pubic symphysis dysfunction

+Groin strain

+Sciatica

+Piriformis syndrome

+Femoral acetabular impingement syndrome

 ![](/images/slings-1.png)